CNES/bulldozer/README.md

 ### On HAL

-First you need to load python with a version >=3.7, for eaxmple:
+First you need to load python with a version >=3.7, for example:

 `module load python/3.8.4`